our authors

 Christine Hume is the author of the lyric memoir, Saturation Project (Solid Objects, 2021), as well as three books of poetry.
 Her prose works have appeared in Conjunctions, Disabilities Studies Quarterly, and The Boston Review.
 She has published six limited-edition chapbooks, most recently Question Like a Face (Image Text Ithaca), a collaboration with Jeff Clark and a Brooklyn Rail Best Nonfiction Book of 2017, and A Different Shade for Each Person Reading the Story (PANK Books).
 Her poetry has been widely published and anthologized in such venues as Best American Poetry (Scribner), Poets in the 21st Century: Poetics of Social Engagement (Wesleyan), Harper’s, and The New Republic.
 Since 2001, she has been faculty in the interdisciplinary Creative Writing program at Eastern Michigan University.

-WHAT I NEVER WANTED TO KNOW (Nonfiction/Current Affairs) - What I Never Wanted to Know confronts two hated subjects in America: sex offenders and women’s bodies.
+WHAT I NEVER WANTED TO KNOW (Current Affairs) - What I Never Wanted to Know confronts two hated subjects in America: sex offenders and women’s bodies.
 It takes on problems that are typically siloed in the era of #MeToo and mass incarceration: sexual and gender violence and the ineffective, unjust criminal justice response to that violence.
 It explores the national sex offender registry via intimate, local, and national perspectives, each drawing on the other to echolocate not solutions but new ways of thinking.
 The book also focuses to the female body in historic (the post WWI nylon riots and the Victorian era Frozen Charlotte doll for instance) as well as autobiographical contexts.
 Cumulatively, What I Never Wanted to Know is a soft manifesto on sexuality, gender, whiteness, and violence.

 Contact - Zeynep Sen